 Nicholas is the newest member of our team, and he came to UA by way of Trees New York, where he developed a strong interest in our woody friends and the social benefits they provide to urban environments.
 He is also a Licensed Citizen Pruner with Trees New York.
-He graduated from Hunter College with a degree in Physical and Environmental Geology.
+He graduated from Hunter College with a degree in Physical and Environmental Geography.
 Nicholas is also a freelance photographer with a busy schedule.

 Connie has been with Urban Arborists since January 2014 and enjoys working here as a full charge bookkeeper.
 She appreciates learning about the importance of trees and what they need from humans.